pwbriggs/music-assistant.github.io/docs/faq/massplaymedia.md

 !!! note
     The regular `media_player.play_media` service call also accepts all of the above but it cannot take multiple items

 There are additional options as well.
-These will appear when an entity that supports them is selected.
+Enqueue will appear when an entity that supports it is selected.

 ![image](../assets/screenshots/service-call/play7.png)